dlbewley/guifreelife-src/content/blog/Managing-OpenShift-Machine-Configuration-with-Butane-and-Ignition.md

 Because an Ignition file is JSON formatted, a MachineConfig must be encoded into a safe representation.
 Here is what an example MachineConfiguration file looks like.

-At a glance, maybe you can tell it is writing a file but you can't easily read what's in it or edit it.
+At a glance, maybe you can tell it is writing a file but you can't easily read what's in it or make changes to it.

 ```yaml
 apiVersion: machineconfiguration.openshift.io/v1